The question when working out is how to reduce the back pain that causes problems.

 Hey, Happy Mothers’ Day!
 Remember to call, text, or Skype your mom today!
-It was a great three days in San Diego for Fitness Mastermind Meetings.
+It was a great three days in San Diego for the Fitness Mastermind Meetings.

-After working on Thursday, my back was feeling a little stiff.
+After working out on Thursday, my back was feeling a little stiff.
 Not sure if it was from the workout or from sitting too much.
 Mostly, the weather was poor in San Diego, so being inside was okay.

 CLICK HERE to watch the YouTube video.

-There are two things that I end up focusing in on and what that is;
+There are two things that I focus on:

 Unlocking the hips and decompressing the spine.

-Orsy is going to go through a body weight squat and she is starting at one depth and then going a little bit deeper and then going a little bit deeper.
-She has her arms out front to counter balance.
-She is really focusing in on keeping that curve in the spine the same and she is working on bringing the hips as far as she can own and loosening up those hips.
-So Orsy I will get you to face in this direction.
+Go through a bodyweight squat, starting at one depth, then going a little bit deeper, and then going even a little deeper.
+Have your arms out front to counterbalance.
+Focus on keeping your curve in the spine the same throughout the movement.
+Work on bringing the hips as far down as you can to loosen up those hips.

-And you see Orsy has got her feet a little bit more than hip width apart and what we are working on is bringing those hips and having those hips down as far as you can before your pelvis ends up tucking.
-And I am getting her to go through 10-20 repetitions in order to unlock those hips.
+Stand with your feet slightly more than hip-width apart and work on bringing those hips down as far as you can before your pelvis ends up tucking.
+Go through 10-20 repetitions to unlock those hips.
 Make sure you are not experiencing any pain in your knees as you squat.

-Those are two easy quick things that you can do in order to ease back pain when you are exercising.
+Those are two easy, quick things you can do to ease back pain when you are exercising.
 Unlock those hips and then decompress the spine.

-If you are looking for a program to help you overcome your back pain, then check out Fix My Back Pain, here:
+If you are looking for a program to help you overcome your back pain, click here to check out Low Back Pain Solved.